click-llc/click-integration-php/README.md

 8) `on_payment_checking` and `on_payment_checked` for check payment status by merchant_id
 9) `on_checking_with_merchant_trans_id` and `on_checked_with_merchant_trans_id` for check payment status by merchant_trans_id

-If you want check the payment user to exist, complete this method
+If you want check the payment user to exists, complete this method

 ```php